Request Request an Appointment Call Call Us Forms Forms Map View Map Like us on Facebook Google Reviews Youtube Videos

 Outside view of dental office offering emergency dentistry services

 Dental emergencies always happen at the least expected moments, which is why it’s a good idea to keep the phone number of an emergency dentist nearby on you at all times.
 As soon as an accident occurs, contact our dental office so we can prepare for your arrival.
-We also have an emergency phone line that will connect you directly to Dr. Mularczyk if our dental office isn’t open.
+We also have an emergency phone line that will connect you directly to our doctor if our dental office isn’t open.
 Below, we’ve provided you with some helpful tips to handle the situation until you get to our dental office.

 Toothaches